andywag/NeuralHDL/docs/architecture/memory.md

 # Memory Layout

 The memory for each stage is split into 3 separate memories based on their size and frequency of use.
-Different memory architectures can be selected depending on the frequency of use and properites of the memories.
-This architecture assumes a memory running at the same rate as the neural stage and a dual port memory.
+This architecture assumes a dual port memory running at the same rate as the neural stage.
+Different memory architectures can be selected depending on the frequency of use and properites of the memories as well as the properties of the data stored.

 1. Data Memory
 1. Bias Memory